-- a. the demarches jointly undertaken by the ICRC and the NS to stop (or prevent) emblem misuses (as described above under point 3) could help NS to strengthen their knowledge of the issue (as it helps the ICRC); - b. the ICRC develops materials and tools for NS (and other interested parties), such as the new "three emblems, one Movement, serving humanity" leaflet (produced together with the International Federation), posters, PowerPoint presentations, and so on. - c. the ICRC supports as well, either through funding or technical assistance, NS "Law and Fundamental Principles" programmes, which includes dissemination of the significance and the rules governing the use of the emblem.
+- the démarches jointly undertaken by the ICRC and the NS to stop (or prevent) emblem misuse (see p.
+302 under "Advice and démarches...") could help NS to strengthen their knowledge of the issue (as it helps the ICRC); - the ICRC develops materials and tools for NS (and other interested parties), such as the new "three emblems, one Movement, serving humanity" leaflet (produced together with the International Federation), posters, PowerPoint presentations, and so on; - the ICRC supports as well, either through funding or technical assistance, NS "Law and Fundamental Principles" programmes, which includes dissemination of the significance and the rules governing the use of the emblem.

-5. Development of new instruments
+Development of new instruments